joseph-flinn/site/data/posts/0055-impact-over-productivity.md

 bit worse, the first list was done in about 90 hours; working about six hours a day, five days a week.

 However, I need to squash this feeling of pride.
-It comes from the trap of self-value from
-productivity: the more a human produces, the more value they have.
-This is the entire point of the ancient Jewish story.
-YHWY reminds the Israelites that human value is infinite, for just being, while the Egyptian's story of Empire was that human value was correlated to their output (Solomon).

-There is another trap in productivity: productivity metrics becoming the objective rather than keeping the goal or project the objective.
+There are three major risks that come from the idea of productivity.
+I have previously discussed the dangers in optimizing for [peronsal (or team) productivity over organizational productivity](./posts/personal-vs-org-productivity) as the summation of personal productivity does not equate to organizational productivity.
+The other two risks are that productivity metrics risks long-term collapse of the system by creating friction for innovation, and risks a world view that human value is correlated to what they produce.

+### Risks with Productivity Metrics

+Whenever metrics are collected and monitored, there is an elevated risk that those metrics become the target of optimization rather than continuing to focus on optimizing for the overall gaol.
+Productivity metrics are especially vulnerable to this over-optimization over the last few decades.

+The over-optimization of productivity can be attributed to the fallacy that the summation of all individuals' productivity equates exactly to the overall productivity of the organization; that the whole is the sum of the parts.
+This fallacy stems from the mechanistic worldview that has been popular--and useful--since the 16th century (Capra and Pier 2016).

 Any time metrics are added to a process in which business optimization is applied, there is a risk that the metrics will be over-fit and/or misused.
-Lean Management shows us that flow metrics can be used to identify the main bottleneck in a process target and remove (Forsgren et al 2018).
-However, if the flow metrics are then used to set quota, the overall system goal changes slightly from continuous improvement--which has the potential for exponential growth of output via its reinforcing feedback loop (Sterman 2009)--to a goal of specific output per time period.
+Lean Management shows us that flow metrics can be used to identify the main bottleneck in a process target and remove it (Forsgren et al 2018).
+However, if the flow metrics are then used to set quota, the overall system goal changes slightly from continuous improvement--which has the potential for exponential growth of output via its reinforcing feedback loop (Sterman 2009)--to a goal of a specific output per time period.

 Under the primary goal of continuous improvement, shutting down the system for a week to double the output would be easily considered.
 Under a primary goal of quota it would be a lot harder to consider.
+Both of these goals are sub-team goals--the goals of a factory floor--rather than the primary goal of the organization (the organization's WHY).
+One may better align to the organization's primary goal--hopefully longevity in the infinite game (Sinek 2019)--while the other creates more tension.
+No matter which is the primary goal of the sub-team, the behavior of the sub-system will change to match the goals, pressures, and incentives which may no longer be fully aligned with the overall system goal.
+This is referred to as suboptimization in systems thinking (Meadows 2009).

-This being said, it is important to have productivity metrics (tasks per time unit).
-They are extremely useful in finding those bottlenecks in the processes to optimize the flow of work through an organization.
-However, it is imperative that these metrics are only used as system health indicators and not directly optimized.
-There is high risk that a local minima will be found while compromising organization sustainability.
+With the awareness of all of these risks, it is still important to have productivity metrics (tasks per time unit).
+They are required in finding those bottlenecks in the processes to optimize the flow of work through an organization.
+However, it is imperative that these metrics are only used as system health indicators and not directly optimized, where there is high risk that a local minima will be found while compromising organization longevity.

 Organizations are complex non-linear social systems with many inputs and many outputs.
 System Dynamics can be used to run simulations to experiment with policy changes--changes to inputs--to see if they bring the desired system outputs.
 Done in simulation, time can be compressed to examine long-term effects of the policy changes and many experiments can be run over short periods of time to test different policy changes.
 Experiments done in real-time are a lot slower.

+### Productivity and Human Value

+Focusing on productivity runs a high risk of developing a worldview that I have come to believe is not healthy for humanity as a whole: a human's value is directly correlated to what they produce.

+On an individual level, when this worldview is internalized, any time spent not producing is seen as a waste of time.
+Rest and sleep are important parts of a healthy life, but they do not result in any production.
+Often rest and downtime are traded for hustle and production.
+The longevity of the individual is compromised.

+While the individual level compromises individual longevity, the more dangerous risk comes from the societal level.
+When productivity is the core indicator of human value, society moves to stack rank individuals in a hierarchy based on their output.
+Individuals that produce a lot are afforded status and power where those that do not are often looked down upon with disgust.
+We draw lines and label one side "us" and the other side "them".
+And in this division, we forget to see--or justify not seeing--the human in "other".

+---

 Looking back through the lists of things that have been completed over the last three weeks, I can see the inputs (90 hours of work) and the outputs (the list of completed tasks).
 But there is